 Anscombe broke onto the rugby scene after he was the top scorer at the 2011 IRB Junior World Championships scoring 84 points, including 18 points in a 33-22 win over England in the final to guide his native New Zealand to a world title.

-He made his Investec Super Rugby debut for the Blues, against the Chiefs in 2012 and has represented Auckland in the ITM Cup since his first year out of school in 2010.
-The former New Zealand Secondary Schools representative was the top point scorer at the IRB Junior World Championships in 2011 which shows what this guy is capable of.
+He had an impressive 2012 ITM Cup campaign and was the top point scorer in the competition, earning a Super Rugby contract with the Blues.
+He made his Super Rugby debut for the Blues, against the Chiefs in 2012 and represented Auckland in the ITM Cup since his first year out of school in 2010.

 |2014 - present|

 |2010 - 2012|